aesqe/firefox-downloads-sidebar/README.md

 # Downloads sidebar web extension

-This extension will displays a list of your latest downloads in a sidebar.
+This extension will display a list of your latest downloads in the Firefox sidebar.

-The latest version is **0.4**
+The latest version is **0.5**

 ## How do I use this?